 Think about the way you sell and the way you present your product or service.
 How many times do you think you use the word we?
-My bet is hundreds.
+Likely hundreds.
 How many times should you use the word we?
-The answer is none.
+None.

 Everything you do or say is in “we” format—especially if you have a marketing department.
 Does the customer care about you or themselves?
 Obvious answer.
 So why do you “we-we” all over them?
 They don’t care about you—unless you can help them.

-Here’s the secret: Take the word we and delete it.
+Take the word we and delete it.
 Delete it from your slides, your literature and especially from your sales presentation.
-You can use I but you can’t use we.
-When you stop using we, you have to substitute the word you or they and say things in terms of the customer.
+You can use “I”, but you can’t use “we”.
+When you stop using “we”, you have to substitute the word you or they and say things in terms of the customer.
 How they win, how they benefit, how they produce, how they profit, how they will be served and how they have peace of mind.
-We is for selling.
-You is for buying.
+“We” is for selling.
+“You” is for buying.

-Go through your entire presentation, record it, listen to it actively, which means taking notes.
+Go through your presentation, record it, listen to it actively, which means taking notes.
 Count the word we.
 I’ll bet there are plenty.
-Take out the we, and begin to make value statements instead of selling statements.
+Take out the “we” and begin to make value statements instead of selling statements.